I. Call for Abstracts

 Abstracts pertaining to the CHW workforce should describe within the text of the abstract whether CHWs will be presenting and/or the role CHWs played in the development of the abstract and presentation.

-Step 3: Learning ObjectivesPlease enter one Learning Objective per box.
+Step 3: Learning ObjectivesPlease enter one Learning Objective per text box.
 Learning objectives should be clearly stated, measurable, and attainable.
-Below are examples of acceptable learning objectives:
+Below are examples of strong Learning Objectives:

-- Assess the health care needs of farmworkers.
+- Assess the common health care needs of farmworkers.

-- Identify barriers to health care experienced by farmworkers.
+- Identify barriers to accessing health care experienced by farmworkers.

 - List three best practices for providing health care to farmworkers.

 Step 4: Session DescriptionThe Session Description should be a short summary of the Session Abstract.
-It will be used for inclusion in the conference program and related marketing materials if the abstract is selected.
+This will be included in the conference program and related marketing materials if the abstract is selected.